diyaamina/Karen-Spellman-v.-Portsmouth-Hospitals-University-NHS-Trust-2024-/README.md

 ### Reflection:
 The court applied the Bolam standard to assess whether the radiologist acted within a reasonable body of medical opinion.
 But this case shows that even when clinicans follow accepted practice, patients can still suffer harm.
 Spellman's damages were agreed at £300,000, but without proving causation, she recieved nothing.
 This highlights how crucial it is to link breach of duty directly to harm.
 As a future lawyer, I'd want to ensure that clients understand this barrier early in the litigation process.

+This case is a powerful example of how legal standards like Bolam and Montgomery shape outcomes in medical law, and how causation can be the deciding factor even when harm is evident.